 Marshall Middle School Songwriting Workshops

-This Spring of 2019 the City of Olympia is partnering with The Bridge Music Project to host an eight-week workshop where youth will work together to write original music that shares their stories.
-Youth are lead through the songwriting process by experienced music mentors.
+The City of Olympia partners with The Bridge Music Project to host six-week workshops where youth work together to write original music that shares their stories.
+Youth are led through the songwriting process by experienced music mentors.

 At the conclusion of the workshop, students record their finished songs with a professional audio engineer.
-Students also host a showcase where they perform their finished songs to the community at-large.
-This is a project where youth of all experience levels and musical styles can develop their talents in a supportive community.
+Students also host a showcase where they perform their finished songs to their school community.
+This is a project where youth of all experience levels and musical styles can develop their talents in a supportive environment.

 The Collective: An Open-Mic Series

-Each month, The Bridge Music Project host an open mic night designed to serve youth who are currently experiencing homelessness.
+The Bridge Music Project hosts open mic nights designed to serve youth who are currently experiencing homelessness.
 These open mics are held at a local shelter near Downtown Olympia.

-The mission behind this project is to provide Olympia’s homeless youth an opportunity to engage in the arts using a format that meets them on their level.
+The mission behind this project is to provide Olympia’s homeless youth an opportunity to engage in the arts using a format that meets them where they're at.
 This project also introduces the concept that music and writing can be used as tools to deal with life's challenges.
 These events include all different styles of music and expression from poetry to live guitar.

 The Bridge Music Project Album

-This Summer The Bridge Music Project will be releasing an album showcasing some of the top talents from Olympia’s thriving youth music scene.
-Artists featured on this album have been selected by The Bridge for their skills and leadership abilities.
+Each year, The Bridge Music Project releases an album showcasing some of the top talents from Olympia’s thriving youth music scene.
+Artists featured on these albums are selected by The Bridge for their skills and leadership abilities.

-Production on this album will be done by Matt Smokovich aka SMOKE M2D6.
+Production on our 2019 album was done by Matt Smokovich aka SMOKE M2D6.
 Matt has worked with some of Hip Hops best-selling artists and has had his music licensed by companies including Samsung, Kit Kat, and Adidas.
-This will be a professional quality album that embodies the artistic spirit of Olympia’s youth.
+This professional quality album that embodies the artistic spirit of Olympia’s youth!

 Adult Youth Mentorship Program